cossacklabs/product-docs/themis/regulations/apple-crypto-regulations.md

 # US crypto export regulations for Themis

+When you distribute apps via platforms like App Store or Google Play, the binaries are typically hosted on servers located within US, owned by US companies.
+United States laws treat this activity as export, which is heavily regulated for cryptography.

+However, typical Themis use cases fall under “open source” exceptions.
+This makes compliance much easier if your app is open source as well.

+{{ note warning }}
+**Note:**
+If your app is not open source or is not distributed free of charge, we strongly recommend that you seek professional legal advice.
+{{ /note }}

 ## Submitting apps to App Store

 If your application uses Themis and you want to submit it to the Apple App Store,